-Let’s face it, as much as we love camping, hostels, and eco-lodges sometimes a hotel is the most reasonable option.
-Luckily, even when staying at the least environmentally-friendly hotel you have a lot of control over your environmental impact.
-Here are 11 of our favorite tips and tricks for being a little friendlier to Mother Earth during your next hotel stay:
+Let’s face it, as much as we love camping, hostels, and eco-lodges, sometimes a hotel is the most reasonable option.
+Luckily, even when you aren’t staying at an eco-friendly hotel, you have a lot of control over your environmental impact.
+Here are 11 of our favorite tips and tricks for greening your hotel visit.
+You don’t have to wait until Earth Day to do something eco-conscious.
+Get started with these tips for your next hotel stay.

 - Unplug, unplug, unplug.
 The first thing you should do when you walk into a hotel room is unplug.
 5 lamps?
 Unplug 4.
 Mini-fridge?
 Unless you’ve brought a turkey and mayo sandwich, unplug.
 Coffee maker?
 Unplug.
 Hair dryer?
 Unplug.
 Appliances drain energy even when they’re not on.
 If you just spend 2 minutes unplugging items you will already have made a difference.

 photo credit: trekkyandy

 - Hang your towel.
 In my experience housekeeping is haphazard in their pledge to “save the environment one towel at a time.”
 Most times I hang the towel and come back later to find they’ve replaced it anyway; but about 50% of the time they leave it for me.